dvanmosselbeen/dvm-docs/OS/GNU-Linux/gentoo.md

     # Or to get more verbose info
     emerge --pretend --verbose seamonkey

-Use a temporally USE flag.
+Use a temporally `USE` flag.
 This will only be used for the concerned package:

     USE="-java" emerge seamonkey

-To see wich USE flags a package listen too:
+To see which `USE` flags a package listen too:

     emerge --pretend --verbose seamonkey

-We are also able to see the USE flags with equery. (install gentoolkit to get this tool)
+We are also able to see the `USE` flags with `equery`. (install `gentoolkit` to get this tool)

     equery --nocolor uses =gnumeric-1.6.3 -a